 Maybe you have a playroom but it seems like more chaotic running and fighting is happening than playing.
 Or maybe you are creating a new playroom from scratch.
 Either way, where do you start?

-Here are five things that everyone should consider when creating a playroom.
+Here are five things that everyone should consider when creating an organized playroom.

 1. Low, Durable Playroom Furniture

 You want a playroom that will grow with your child.
 When collecting furniture for your playroom consider the following:

 - Height.
 Is it low and open enough that infants and young children can reach the first couple shelves?
 This will make your child’s toys accessible to them, thus encouraging independent play.

 - Durability.
 Is everything durable to withstand years of young children playing with it?

 - Color.
 I prefer wood furniture or muted colors so they blend more into the background.
 It seems like bright, happy colors should be perfect for children, but often too much color is overwhelming to young children.